Does Kratom Interact With Promethazine?

 The use determines the dose of the drug, which is available in oral, intramuscular, and intravenous forms.
 The oral form of promethazine is used at a dosage of 12.5 to 50 mg per day.

-Promethazine is made by many different companies and goes by various names.
+Promethazine is made by many different companies and its available in the market under the following brand names:

 - Abnormal heart rhythm